Felix Mizioznikov // Shutterstock

 – Distance between airport and arena: 19.6 miles (25-minute drive, 65-minute public transit)

-– Teams or events arena is known for: Detroit Pistons (NBA), Detroit Red Wings (NHL)
+– Teams or events venue is known for: Detroit Pistons (NBA), Detroit Red Wings (NHL)

 – Arena capacity: 20,000

 Motown music and the automotive industry are not Detroit’s only claims to fame.
 The city also hosts two of America’s historically solid teams: the Pistons and Red Wings.
 Both play at the Little Caesars Arena.

 Commercial plane landing reflecting in the windows with seattle-tacoma international airport

 – Distance between airport and stadium: 14.5 miles (20-minute drive, 50-minute public transit)